0xcpu/diremon/README.md

 # Diremon

-Diremon is a lightweight macOS command-line tool that watches a directory via FSEvents and logs activity to _log sinks_.
+Diremon is a lightweight _macOS_ command-line tool that watches a directory via FSEvents and logs activity to _log sinks_.
+It's intended to be used for monitoring of canary tokens, sensitive files, or directories that should not be modified on _macOS_ systems (especially where the EDR doesn't monitor file system operations).

 ## Log sinks